Devil May Cry: Plot

-The series begins two millennia before the first game with the demon Sparda, the Black Knight, defeating Demon World ruler Mundus.
-Sparda stops Mundus from conquering the human world by sealing several Hellgates and Temen-Ni-Gru (the last portal) with a ritual requiring his blood and the aid of a human priestess.
+The events of the series begin two millennia before the first game with the demon Sparda, the Black Knight, defeating Demon World ruler Mundus.
+Sparda stops Mundus from conquering the human world by sealing several Hellgates and Temen-Ni-Gru (the last gate) with a ritual requiring his blood and the aid of a human priestess.
 Sparda meets Eva, who gives birth to his twin sons Dante and Vergil.

 The plot begins with Devil May Cry 3, a year after Dante has a falling-out with Vergil.
 A large tower erupts from the ground near the shop, and Dante interprets it as a challenge from Vergil.
 Dante is defeated in Temen-Ni-Gru by Vergil, who takes his locket and leaves with Arkham.
 Dante's dormant devil power revives him, and he resumes pursuing his brother.
 Vergil wants to use the pendants their mother gave them in a ritual to create a portal to the Demon World.
 The battle is joined by Lady, who wants to avenge her mother's death by Arkham; Arkham manipulated the three into completing the ritual, which would allow him to acquire Sparda's sword: the Force Edge.
 Dante and Vergil defeat him, and resume battling each other.
 The portal begins to close, and Vergil approaches it.
 Dante pleads with his brother not to go, but Vergil leaps into the Demon World before the portal closes.
-Vergil is tested and encounters Mundus, his mother's killer.
-When Lady returns to the human world, she coins the phrase "devil may cry"; Dante uses it for the shop.
+Vergil is tested and encounters Mundus, his mother's killer, battling him with his sword Yamato, a magical katana with the power to open portals in space and separate worlds, which once belonged to Sparda.
+When Lady returns to the human world, she muses on the nature of devils and humans, coining the phrase "devil may cry" in relation to the nature of a loving heart.
+Dante decides to use it as the name for the shop.

 Dante is confronted in Devil May Cry by Trish, who reveals that Mundus is planning to return and only a descendant of Sparda can defeat him.
 He explores Mallet Island (where Mundus is set to return), encountering demons which include Mundus' general: the undead Vergil, Nelo Angelo.
 As Dante approaches Mundus, he falls into a trap which reveals that Trish is the demon's agent; he saves her, however, because she resembles his mother.
 Trish saves Dante from Mundus, and Dante realizes his father's power.
 Dante defeats Mundus when Trish helps him return Mundus to the Demon World.
 Dante and Trish escape as the island collapses and work together in the Devil Never Cry shop.

 In the Devil May Cry: The Animated Series anime, Trish is a demon hunter; Dante is the bodyguard of Patty, a young heiress who becomes obsessed with him.
 Patty's mother is descended from a sorcerer who sealed the power of Abigail, an ancient devil lord.
 Patty is targeted by Sid, a demon seeking Abigail's power.
 Lady and Trish fight demons summoned by Sid, and Dante kills him.